Operations/Data Analyst Salary

-Survey results suggest that Operations Data Analysts put a wide range of professional skills to use.
-Most notably, skills in Process Improvement, R, Data Analysis, and Microsoft Access are correlated to pay that is above average.
-Most people familiar with Data Analysis also know Microsoft Office.
+Survey results show that Operations Data Analysts use a fair number of skills.
+Most notably, skills in Process Improvement, R, Salesforce, and Microsoft Access are correlated to pay that is above average, with boosts between 4 percent and 15 percent.
+Most people who know Data Analysis also know Microsoft Office.

 Pay by Experience Level for Operations/Data Analyst